Perchik71/Creation-Kit-Platform-Extended/README.md

 </p>

 # Description
-At the moment, the platform supports only *CK* version **1.6.1130**
+The powerful open-source platform makes numerous fixes and improvements to the Creation Kit editor from Bethesda.
 The platform will support all known versions of Creation Kit in the future.
 This is a continuation of two previously arhived projects, as I am already confused in the code.
 The new implementation is based on the principle of modularity, which will allow for better control of development.

+> [!NOTE]
+> At the moment, the platform supports **CK** version:
+> **1.5.3.0**
+> **1.6.1130**

+> [!IMPORTANT]
+> **CK** does not work well with **ENB**.

 # Fixed or added
 :white_check_mark: Fast file loading